NeosVR: Hardware and software support

 NeosVR supports many VR headsets such as Oculus Rift, Oculus Rift S, Oculus Quest and Oculus Quest 2 with Quest link, Oculus Go, Pimax headsets, HTC Vive, Valve Index, and the Windows Mixed Reality headsets.
 Controllers with finger presence detection, like the Valve Index, enable users to perform hand and finger movements that can be used to trigger specific facial expressions, animations, or customized events.

 In addition to headsets, NeosVR supports a variety of VR accessories such as the Leap Motion finger-tracking module and the HTC Vive Facial Tracker, enabling a user to visibly broadcast lower facial expressions and speech.
 The HTC Vive Pro Eye is also supported, enabling the use of eye presence in select avatars.

 NeosVR also offers support for hip and feet tracking, also known as 'full-body' tracking.
 Through inverse kinematics, the system calculates movement using up to eight extra trackers to replicate a person's physical movements in real-time.

 NeosVR offers native Bhaptics haptic suit support used to immerse a player within the game using vibrations.

 Usage

 Users may import and create avatars from 3D models using NeosVR's built-in "avatar creator".
 In addition to avatars, users can write computer programs using LogiX, a node-based programming system implemented within NeosVR.
 LogiX may be used to drive functionality for avatars, worlds and other inventions.

 Users are able to create procedural textures and meshes in-game using the in-game component browser.

 Controversy and fork

-In 2023, most of the Neos development team left the company due to disagreements with Solirax, with particular disputes surrounding its promotion of cryptocurrency with the game receiving primarily negative reviews on Steam as a result since.
-In October 2023, a spiritual successor by the former team known as Resonite launched in early access on Steam.
+In 2023, most of Neos's development team parted ways with the company due to disagreements with Solirax, notably regarding disputes over the promotion of cryptocurrency, leading to predominantly negative user reviews on Steam ever since.
+The departing developers subsequently formed a new project titled, Resonite, launching it as a spiritual successor in Early Access in October 2023.